kyma-incubator/compass/docs/compass/03-01-security.md

 ### GraphQL security

 The Gateway passes the request to Compass GraphQL services, such as the Director or the Connector.
 Additionally, the request contains authentication data.
-In the Director it is a JWT token, in the Connector it is the `Client-Id-From-Token` or `Client-Id-From-Certificate` header.
+In the Director it is a JWT token, in the Connector it is the `Client-Id-From-Token` or the `Client-Id-From-Certificate` and `Client-Certificate-Hash` headers.
 The GraphQL components have authentication middleware and GraphQL [directives](https://graphql.org/learn/queries/#directives) set up for all GraphQL operations (and some specific type fields, if necessary).

 #### HTTP middleware